Updated: Apr 18, 2022

 Exactly when the Leviathan closed I don't know.
 It's in the 1941 edition of Kelly, but I can't actually recall if it was even still in existence when I arrived in Derby in 1980.
 It's certainly not in existence now, and had gone by at least 2008 - along with the Royal Infirmary - with the site destined to become home to a collection of apartments and houses known as Nightingale Quarter.

-Picture the Past also has a second, earlier, shot looking in the opposite direction.
-The Leviathan is displaying its Stretton's sign and the Nottingham Arms just appears, advertising its Offiler's wares on the left-hand side.
+And here's a second, earlier, shot looking in the opposite direction.
+The Leviathan is displaying its Stretton's sign and the Nottingham Arms just appears in the left foreground, advertising its Offiler's wares.

 So that's it for the second post resulting from my first trip to Derby for a few years.
 The Nottingham Arms and the Leviathan.
 I suppose it would be a bit naff to say that I had a whale of a time.

 If you've read this far, then thank you.
 Possibly, like me, you may have some sort of interest in bygone boozers.
 Clicking here will take you to a searchable/sortable index which you can use to see if I've already featured any lost locals from your locality.
 You can also subscribe to ensure that you don't miss any future posts.
 Simply click here to return to the home page (opens in a new tab), follow the 'Subscribe' link and complete the form to receive an email notification of any future post.
 Or you could simply follow the link at the top of this page.